Alexandra of Denmark: Marriage and family

-Queen Victoria and her husband, Prince Albert, were already concerned with finding a bride for their son and heir, Albert Edward, the Prince of Wales.
-They enlisted the aid of their daughter, Crown Princess Victoria of Prussia, in seeking a suitable candidate.
+Given that Albert Edward, the Prince of Wales, would reach the age of twenty in November 1861, his parents Queen Victoria and her husband, Prince Albert, were taking steps to find a bride for him.
+They enlisted the aid of their eldest (and already-married) daughter, Crown Princess Victoria of Prussia, in seeking a suitable candidate.
 Alexandra was not their first choice because the Danes were at loggerheads with the Prussians over the Schleswig-Holstein Question, and most of the British royal family's relations were German.
 Eventually, after rejecting other possibilities, they settled on her as "the only one to be chosen".

 On 24 September 1861, Crown Princess Victoria introduced her brother Albert Edward to Alexandra at Speyer.
-Almost a year later on 9 September 1862 (after his affair with Nellie Clifden and the death of his father), Albert Edward proposed to Alexandra at the Royal Castle of Laeken, the home of his great-uncle, King Leopold I of Belgium.
+Almost a year later on 9 September 1862 (after his affair with Nellie Clifden and the death of his father Prince Albert), Albert Edward proposed to Alexandra at the Royal Castle of Laeken, the home of his great-uncle, King Leopold I of Belgium.

 A few months later, Alexandra travelled from Denmark to Britain aboard the royal yacht Victoria and Albert and arrived in Gravesend, Kent, on 7 March 1863.
 Sir Arthur Sullivan composed music for her arrival and Poet Laureate Alfred, Lord Tennyson, wrote an ode in Alexandra's honour:

 Thomas Longley, the Archbishop of Canterbury, married the couple on 10 March 1863 at St George's Chapel, Windsor Castle.
-The choice of venue was criticised widely.
+The choice of venue was criticised.
 As the ceremony took place outside London, the press complained that large public crowds would not be able to view the spectacle.
 Prospective guests thought it awkward to get to and, as the venue was small, some people who had expected invitations were disappointed.
 The Danes were dismayed because only Alexandra's closest relations were invited.
 The British court was still in mourning for Prince Albert, so ladies were restricted to wearing grey, lilac, or mauve.
 As the couple left Windsor for their honeymoon at Osborne House on the Isle of Wight, they were cheered by the schoolboys of neighbouring Eton College, including Lord Randolph Churchill.